johannesaschoff/data_science_fundamentals/README.md

 We'd like to thank the following individuals who have contributed to this project:

-- Anne
+- Anne Bally
-- Berit
+- Berit Schrader
-- Richard
+- Richard Eden
-- Johannes
+- Johannes Aschoff

 ## Acknowledgments